Trivadis/plsql-cop-validators/README.md

    Clone or download this repository.

-4. Build `validators.jar`
+4. Build validator jar file

    Open a terminal window in the cop-validators root folder and maven build by the following command

 		mvn -Dtvdcc.basedir=/usr/local/bin/tvdcc clean package

 	Amend the parameter `tvdcc.basedir` to match your `TVDCC_HOME` directory.
 This folder is used to reference PL/SQL Cop jar files which are not available in public Maven repositories

 ## Issues
 Please file your bug reports, enhancement requests, questions and other support requests within [Github's issue tracker](https://help.github.com/articles/about-issues/).